South Carolina Corporate Income Tax

 In South Carolina, you must file your corporate tax return by the third month and 15th day after your tax year has closed.
 For corporations that use the calendar year, this means that tax returns must be filed by March 15.
 If you are not going to be able to file your return by this deadline, you can request a business income tax extension.

 With a business tax extension, you will have an additional six months to prepare and submit your corporate tax return.
 For those filing based on the calendar year, this would mean that your tax return would now be due on Sept.
 15. An important fact to remember is that extending your filing date does not extend the due date of your tax payment.
 You are still required to pay your taxes by the original March 15 deadline.
 If your business fails to pay its taxes by this date, it may accrue penalties and interest.

 South Carolina recognizes federal income tax extensions, which you can request by filing IRS Form 7004.
 If you have received a federal extension, and you do not owe any taxes in South Carolina, you will be automatically granted a state extension that is the same length as your federal extension.

 If you owe taxes in South Carolina and need an extension on your tax return, you should file Form SC1120-T (Application for Automatic Extension of Time to File Corporation Tax Return).
 You should submit this form by the March 15 deadline, along with your tax payment.
 You can also request an extension and pay your taxes electronically through Department of Revenue ePay.

 If you need help with the South Carolina corporate income tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.